mardeltri/RoboND-Kinematics-Project/README.md

 5->6 | - pi/2 | 0 | 0 | q6
 6->EE | 0 | 0 | 0.303 | 0
 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+Considering the previous definitions, the homogeneous transform from frame i-1 to frame i is cconstractud as a sequence of four basic transformations, two rotations and two transalations, thus:
+![alt text][TransformRotations]